Madan Lal Puri

-Madan Lal Puri is a statistician from India who built his career in the United States.
-He was born on 20 February 1929 in Sialkot, and is known for his work in mathematics which has had profound effects on the way statistics is understood and applied.
-He has won many honours and awards, including the title of College of Arts and Sciences Distinguished Research Scholar and the Bicentennial Medal, both from Indiana University, Bloomington.
+Madan Lal Puri (born February 20, 1929) is a statistician from India who built his career in the United States.
+He was born on February 20, 1929 in Sialkot, and is known for his work in mathematics which has had profound effects on the way statistics is understood and applied.
+He has won many honours and awards, including the Bicentennial Medal from Indiana University, Bloomington.

 Biography

 Puri was born in Sialkot in the Punjab, which was a part of India but now is a part of Pakistan after the British Parliament passed the Indian Independence Act in 1947.
 Due to this his family, including his parents Ganesh Das and S W Puri, fled as refugees to Delhi.

 Before the act, Puri was studying in Punjab University which got split into two separate universities; Puri continued his studies in one of the new universities: the Panjab University in Chandigarh.
 He was awarded a B.A degree in 1948 and got his master's degree from the same university in 1950.
 In January 1951, he was appointed as lecturer of mathematics at the university and taught at several different colleges until August 1957.

 In September 1957, Puri moved the United States as he got appointed as an instructor and graduate student at the University of Colorado, Boulder.
-In 1958 he moved to the University of California, Berkley, where he became a research assistant in statistics.
+In 1958 he moved to the University of California, Berkeley, where he became a research assistant in statistics.
 His studies were supervised by Erich Lehmann and he was awarded his doctorate in 1962 after submitting a thesis titled Asymptotic Efficiency of a Class of c-Sample Tests.
 After this, he was appointed as an assistant professor and later associate professor at the Courant Institute of Mathematical Sciences in New York.
 He gained full professorship at Indiana University, Bloomington.